We believe in doing things right.

 Trek is one of the biggest bicycle manufacturers in the world.
 But that doesn’t mean we want to throw our weight around.
 We continuously evaluate our manufacturing processes and business practices to be sure our actions, and those of our employees, reflect our better-world goals.

 Trek is the first manufacturer in Wisconsin to switch entirely to renewable electric power.
-We used to burn 5,000 tons of coal each year.
+We used to burn 10.5 million pounds of coal each year.
 Now we burn 0.
 We’ve undertaken smaller-scale changes, too, like converting our entire Waterloo facility to low-energy-consumption lighting.

 At our Waterloo, WI headquarters, car poolers rule the pavement.
 Every parking space in the prime lot adjacent to our building is reserved for car poolers only.
 More than one Trek employee has seen the carpooling light while walking from the back lot to the office on a sub-zero January morning.